-Trim: We accept trim pieces that are in four-foot sections or longer and have been de-nailed.
+Trim: We accept trim pieces that are in five-foot sections or longer and have been de-nailed.
 Trim that has been painted or stained must be in very good condition to be accepted.

-Lumber and Wood: We accept all dimensional lumber four-feet or longer.
-Larger timbers (i.e., 8”x8”, 4”x12”, etc.) will be accepted in sections of four feet or longer.
+Lumber and Wood: We accept all dimensional lumber five-feet or longer.
+Larger timbers (i.e., 8”x8”, 4”x12”, etc.) will be accepted in sections of five feet or longer.

 De-nailed Lumber: We strongly prefer that all lumber is donated without nails.
 We have a very limited amount of space for nailed lumber, so if you bring in lumber containing nails it is likely that we cannot accept your material due to our limited space.

 Plywood: If half-inch thick or less, we accept half sheets or larger.
 If over half-inch thick, we accept quarter sheets or larger.

 Sheetrock: 1/4″ or larger.